 And her voice proved extraordinarily unimpeachable.
 The Greeks thought that it was the god Apollo who conveyed his superior divine knowledge through the mouth of the Pythia, so the priestess herself was largely beyond reproach.
-While itinerant seers, augurs, and oracle mongers feature in classical literature as corrupt and unreliable, the position of the Pythia seems to have stood above all criticism.
+While itinerant seers, augurs, and oracle mongers feature in classical literature as corrupt and unreliable, the position of the Pythia seems to have withstood all criticism.

 The job and its challenges

 Being a Pythia was not always easy.
 Several ancient enquirers sought to influence the kind of answer they hoped to get from the oracle.
-Subtle manipulation in how the questions were put, not-so-subtle bribery, and even an attempt to force the oracle to deliver responses on a non-auspicious day are all on record – as are complaints about unfathomable responses.
+Subtle manipulation in how the questions were put, not-so-subtle bribery, and even an attempt to force the oracle to deliver responses on a non-auspicious day are all on record, as are complaints about unfathomable responses.

-For instance the Greek historian, philosopher, soldier, and horse whisperer Xenophon allegedly enquired at Delphi to which deity he should sacrifice and pray so that the military expedition he was about to join would be a success.
+For instance the Greek historian, philosopher, soldier, and horse whisperer, Xenophon, allegedly enquired at Delphi to which deity he should sacrifice and pray so that the military expedition he was about to join would be a success.
 He was later reprimanded by the philosopher Socrates for having posed a manipulative question.
 Socrates felt he should have asked whether it would be a success, rather than how.

 Cleisthenes was said to have bribed the Pythia to deliver the same response to all Spartan requests at the oracle, no matter the question: to free Athens from the rule of tyrants.

-We also know of several instances in which the Pythia refused outright to respond to a question that, in one way or another, seemed unreasonable.
+We also know of several instances in which the Pythia outright refused to respond to a question that, in one way or another, seemed unreasonable.

 Unfortunately, the ancient sources are silent.
-The Nobel prize-winning author William Golding in his (posthumously published) last novel The Double Tongue, written from the perspective of a Pythia, sees her as a local girl who was unable to get herself married and so took on that role.
+The Nobel prize-winning author William Golding in his (posthumously published) last novel, The Double Tongue, written from the perspective of a Pythia, sees her as a local girl who was unable to get herself married and so took on that role.

 Yet again, this sounds like speculation designed to downplay the position.

 The kind of skills required to be successful in the role are easier to reconstruct.
-The sanctuary of Apollo at Delphi served as a marketplace for representatives from all over the ancient Greece (and beyond) who came for a variety of reasons.
+The sanctuary of Apollo at Delphi served as a marketplace for representatives from all over ancient Greece (and beyond) who came for a variety of reasons.

 In addition to the oracle, the sanctuary housed regular athletic competitions (the so-called Pythian Games, analogous to the more famous Olympic Games).
 With its numerous temples and monuments, the site was also a popular tourist destination.
 All these activities together served to establish a busy hub, where information, news, and gossip of all kinds would have circulated freely.

-So perhaps the key to the Pythia’s success was simply to listen closely?
+Perhaps the key to the Pythia’s success was simply to listen closely?
 There is good evidence to suggest that the fantastic tales of prediction and fulfilment are a matter of the (later) historiographic tradition and that it was mostly quite straightforward questions of everyday life that were put to the Pythia for comment, along the lines suggested by the ancient author Plutarch, who was also a priest at Delphi: Will I win?
 Shall I marry?
 Is it a good idea to sail the sea?
 Shall I take up farming?
 Shall I go abroad?